Ruuudy1/cse15l-lab-reports/lab1.md

 The passwork will not appear on screen when you type it for safety reasons so make sure you get it right and do not make any typos!

-COngrats! you have sucessfully acessed your ieng6 account!
+Congrats! you have sucessfully acessed your ieng6 account!
 Good luck on your journey through CSE15L!!